FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

 - [ ] Finish full screen configurations
 - [ ] Review mouse position feature
 	- [ ] Update function can fix it
+- [ ] Create a class to handle the entire application, instead of initialize all of it from Window class
+- [ ] Finish scaling example